ctco-dev/example-voting-app/README.md

 1. Download [python](https://sourceforge.net/projects/winpython/files/WinPython_2.7/2.7.13.1/).
 2. Run the installation, and add `python-2.7.13.amd64` and `python-2.7.13.amd64/Scripts` to PATH.
 3. Run `pip install azure-cli`.
-4. Run `az --version` to verify the installation.
+4. Login into Azure by running `az login` and following the procedure.

 Run application
 ------